Arsal-Hussain/CS4348Project1/devlog.md

     # March 1 2:26pm

     Starting first session of Project 1.
 Initial plan is to add the original files from project beginning stage (cpu and main memory) to repository, then begin with logger program.

+    # March 1 2:33pm

+    Upon further discovery, it appears the cpu.py and mem.py files listed in the project instructions are not necessary.
+Logger.py, Driver.py, and Encrypt.py files have been created.